 CREDENTIALS helpers

 Since certificates as well as private keys (unless they are held in a hardware key store) are usually held in files, we provide functions for loading the components of credentials from files and for saving them in files.
 For now, we focus here on the PKCS#12 file format because all components of a CREDENTIALS structure can be easily and conveniently managed in a single PKCS#12 structure.
-Other formats, such as PEM, could also be supported.
+Other formats, such as PEM, are partially supported.

 The function CREDENTIALS_load() reads from the file given in the certs argument (if not NULL) the primary certificate, which is taken as the cert component, plus any further ones, which are taken as the chain component.
 In case the source argument is NULL or begins with “pass:”, it reads the private key from the file given in the key argument (if not NULL), where the source argument may refer to a password in the form “pass:<pwd>” that may be needed to decrypt the file contents including the private key.
 If the certs and key arguments are equal the credentials are jointly read from the same file, which is expected in PKCS#12 format, else for each file the format may be PEM, PKCS#12, or ASN.1 (DER).
 In case the source argument begins with “engine:”, it loads a reference to the private key with the identifier given in the key argument, where the rest of the source argument gives the identifier of the crypto engine to use (while the remaining credentials components are loaded from the file without decrypting it).
 The respective crypto engine must already have been parameterized and initialized in an engine-specific way with the usual OpenSSL mechanisms, which are described for instance in .